GuiyinTIAN/UniHaven/README.md

    - All date parameters must follow the `YYYY-MM-DD` format.

 3. **Distance Calculation**:
-   - Distances are calculated based on the coordinates of HKU (latitude: 22.28143, longitude: 114.14006).
+   - Distances are calculated using the Haversine formula based on the coordinates of HKU (latitude: 22.28143, longitude: 114.14006).

-4. **Error Handling**:
+4. **Content Negotiation**:
-   - If a request fails, the API will return an appropriate error message and status code.
+   - Most endpoints support both HTML and JSON responses based on the Accept header or format parameter
+   - Use `Accept: application/json` or `format=json` for API interactions

+5. **User Identification**:
+   - For reservation operations, a user identifier cookie must be present.
+   - The system sends confirmation emails to both the user and housing administrator.

 With this documentation, you can easily interact with all the features of the UniHaven project.